-Even if you don't have above-average risk, if you're sued and found at fault for personal injury to others, your homeowners and auto insurance may not fully cover your liability.
-In 2016, half of personal injury liability awards and settlements were $100,000 or more; some 19% were $1 million or more, according to the latest edition of Current Award Trends in Personal Injury.
+Even if you don't have above-average risk, if you're sued and found at fault for personal injury to others, your homeowner's and auto insurance may not fully cover your liability.
+In 2020, half of all personal injury liability awards and settlements were $125,000 or more, according to the Insurance Information Institute.

 Umbrella coverage picks up where the liability limits of your homeowners and auto policies leave off.
-It's usually sold in increments of $1 million (Chubb will go as high as $100 million).
+It's usually sold in increments of $1 million.
 A policy typically costs $150 to $300 a year for the first $1 million of coverage, and about $100 for every million after that, according to the Insurance Information Institute (III).

 If you buy your home and auto insurance from the same insurer, you'll typically get a discount of 10% to 15% on your annual premiums, and you may get an additional discount on the umbrella policy.
 You can offset at least some of the umbrella premium by taking larger deductibles.

 With a single insurer, your coverage is less likely to fall through the cracks if the requirements for the umbrella policy change.
 And if you're sued, you'll have one set of defense lawyers for the entire case.
 Otherwise, agents advise you to buy the umbrella policy from your auto insurer because most large lawsuits involve auto accidents.